Why Canadians Delay Dental Visits

 • Mouth sores that don’t heal

-Why Preventive Dentistry Is a Long-Term Investment
+Why Preventive Dentistry Is a Smart Investment

 • Reduces emergency visits

-• Lowers lifetime dental costs
+• Lowers long-term costs

 • Protects natural teeth